Size: 2,203 acres (full ranch)

 Type of Project: Donated Conservation Easement

 Date Completed: In 3 phases, starting June 2010 and completed in October 2018.

 Many longtime residents of the Santa Fe and Las Vegas area will be familiar with the famous Forked Lightning Ranch located in the foothills of the Sangre de Cristo Mountains between the villages of Pecos and Rowe.
 Texas oilman Buddy Fogelson purchased the ranch in 1941 and ran a small cattle operation.
 In 1949 Mr. Fogelson married the actress Greer Garson, and the ranch house soon became a center for gracious entertaining.

 After Mr. Fogelson’s death in 1987, Ms. Garson inherited the “old” portion of the Forked Lightning Ranch and subsequently donated a portion to the National Park Service to form part of the Pecos National Historical Park.
 In 2000, actress Jane Fonda purchased what was left of the original ranch after a series of subdivisions and sales over the years.
-Since then, Ms. Fonda has been working diligently to conserve and improve the unique natural communities on the ranch until its sale in 2015 to new owners who are continuing to restore and preserve the important conservation values on the property.
+Ms. Fonda worked diligently to conserve and improve the unique natural communities on the ranch until its sale in 2015 to new owners who are continuing to restore and preserve the important conservation values on the property.